LiseNouri/Thermal/ThermalBook/Unit3.md

 $$(WienLaw)

 Using Wien’s displacement law, it is possible to determine the peak radiation point of any black body.
+For instance in the table bellow shows the peak radiation point of the Sun, boiling water and earth.
 ```{list-table} Wien's Law
 :header-rows: 1
 :name: WienLawTable